-Connection to the management interface by the workstation can be done directly without a switch or hub.
-This is done by using a crossover cable.
+Connection to the management interface from the workstation can be done directly without a switch.
+This is usually done by using a crossover cable.
+However, all the ge ports on the SG3200 Series support Automatic MDI-X and a crossover cable is not necessary.

-Workstation Interface Setup
+Workstation Ethernet Interface Setup

 Traffic will be able to flow between the designated workstation interface and the Clavister Security Gateway interface because they are on the same IP network.
-This means the workstation interface must be first assigned the following static IP addresses:
+This means the workstation interface should be first assigned the following static IP addresses:

-• IP address: 192.168.1.30
+IP address: 192.168.1.30

-• Subnet mask: 255.255.255.0
+Subnet mask: 255.255.255.0

-• Default gateway: 192.168.1.1
+Default gateway: 192.168.1.1